+Statement of Purpose Page 11 of 28

 Quality Assurance and Outcomes

-To monitor the quality of the services outlined above Park Foster Care uses the following elements:
+To monitor the quality of the services outlined above Park Foster Care uses the following

+elements:

-- Case records: All foster carer records are signed off and monitored through regular supervision provided by a Park Foster Care Supervising Social Worker.
-Sample case records are monitored by the Registered Manager and Senior Social Worker with action taken to address any shortfalls. - The independent fostering panel: It is the role of the fostering panel to make recommendations about the approval status of foster carers.
-In addition, Park Foster Care is committed to ensuring that fostering panel takes a balanced but robust approach to its independent scrutiny role, and that the panel provides independent feedback on the quality of all the reports it considers. - The Voice of the Child: the voice of child is carefully listened to as evidenced in the Cared For Child Review, the Foster Carer Review, unannounced visits, at regular consultation events and through the sharing of notes and cards given to foster carers by children in their care.
+• Case records: All foster Parent records are signed off and monitored through regular supervision provided by a Park Foster Care Supervising Social Worker.
+Sample case records are monitored by the Registered Manager and Practice Manager with action taken to address any shortfalls.

+The independent fostering panel: It is the role of the fostering panel to make recommendations about the approval status of foster Parents.
+In addition, Park Foster Care is committed to ensuring that fostering panel takes a balanced but robust approach to its independent scrutiny role, and that the panel provides independent feedback on the quality of all the reports it considers.